-- 1. the technical aspects of your computer/email/printer etc. Please refer to the Bellevue College CANVAS website for the Tutorial The CANVAS Lab telephone number is listed above. - 2. reading the specified materials. - 3. taking part in email discussions.
+- 1. the technical aspects of your computer/email/printer etc. Please refer to the Bellevue College CANVAS Student Help Desk website.
+The CANVAS Student Help Desk telephone number is listed above. - 2. reading the specified materials. - 3. taking part in email discussions.
 Contacting me/fellow students can be helpful. - 4. keeping comprehensive notes/diagrams/maps relevant to course topics. - 5.
 Timely completions of the module exams.

-You should not leave exams to the last minute in case you have a technical problem this is a very important consideration. - 6. reviewing the Bellevue College academic calendar posted at http://distance-ed.bcc.ctc.edu for all details regarding registration and withdrawal policy and procedures and distribution of final grades. - 7. reading the Social Science Division's policy statement. - 8. if special needs are necessary contacting Disability Support Services at (425) 564-2498
+You should not leave exams to the last minute in case you have a technical problem this is a very important consideration. - 6. reviewing the Bellevue College academic calendar for all details regarding registration and withdrawal policy and procedures and distribution of final grades. - 7. reading the Social Science Division's policy statement. - 8. if special needs are necessary contacting Disability Support Services at (425) 564-2498